 What happens next?
 Day by day after the death of the Queen

-The Queen’s coffin remains lying in state at Westminster Hall in London for members of the public to pay their respects.
+The King and Queen Consort are expected to travel to Wales on Friday while the lying in state continues, accessible to the public 24 hours a day.

-Here is a day-by-day account of what will happen next, leading up to and including the Queen’s funeral on September 19.
+Here is a day-by-day account of what will happen, leading up to and including the Queen’s funeral on September 19.

-The King and Queen Consort are expected to travel to Wales while lying in state continues.
+The King and Queen Consort are expected to travel to Wales while the lying in state continues, accessible to the public 24 hours a day.

+The couple will attend a service of prayer and reflection at Llandaff Cathedral, before receiving condolences at the Welsh Parliament and meeting members of the Senedd.

+They will then travel to Cardiff Castle where Charles will hold a private audience with Welsh First Minister Mark Drakeford and the presiding officer, before attending a reception hosted by the Welsh Government.

 The lying in state continues and heads of state will begin to arrive for the funeral.

+The King and Queen Consort will host heads of state and official overseas guests at the palace in what the King’s spokesman described as an “official state event”.

-Members of the public are invited to observe a one-minute silence at 8pm on Sunday to remember the Queen.
+Members of the public are invited to observe a one-minute silence at 8pm to remember the Queen.

 There will be a national bank holiday to allow as many people as possible to watch the Queen’s funeral.